You are given the root of a binary tree. You need to return the zigzag level order traversal of its nodes’ values.

 Conclusion

 The zigzag level order traversal is simply a modification of BFS where we alternate the insertion order at each level.
-By using a queue for level order traversal and a flag
+By using a queue for level order traversal and a flag to reverse order alternately, we can efficiently achieve the zigzag pattern.

 For any changes to the article, kindly email at code@codeanddebug.in or contact us at +91-9712928220.